sanyabt/np-kg-hub/README.md

 Documentation
 ------------------------------------------------

 NaPDI-KG is a knowledge graph framework to identify and generate mechanistic hypotheses for pharmacokinetic natural product-drug interactions (NPDIs).
 This repository has been forked from the [Knowledge-Graph-Hub](https://github.com/Knowledge-Graph-Hub).
-NaPDI-KG uses the [PheKnowLator ecosystem](https://github.com/callahantiff/PheKnowLator) to create the ontology-grounded KG.
-It includes the following components -
+NaPDI-KG uses the [PheKnowLator ecosystem](https://github.com/callahantiff/PheKnowLator) to create the ontology-grounded KG and the KG-Hub ecosystem to integrate the nodes and edges extracted from natural product-related biomedical literature.
+NaPDI-KG includes the following components -

 1. Biomedical Ontologies

 2. Ontology Extensions for Natural Products

-3. Machine Reading
+3. Biomedical Literature

 4. Linked Open Data